swifty94/TRAutomation/README.md

 InternetGatewayDevice.WANDevice.3.WANConnectionDevice.3.WANPPPConnection.1.ConnectionType

-NOTE3: if the router does not have such parameter or its value is empty it will be reflected in the log.
+NOTE3: if the router does not have such parameter or its value is empty it will be reflected in the app.log.
 E.g.,

 <pre>
 [2021-02-11 10:46:45] [INFO] [main] [DataProcessor Started processing data for cpeId=16090] [getConnectionType]